c4554ndr4/Discord_Symbiont/docs/index.md

 # Dax — Augmentation Lab Symbiont

-This page is a project overview for the Discord Symbiont framework and its primary prompt.
-[GitHub](https://github.com/c4554ndr4/Discord_Symbiont)
+In the Summer of 2025, I created a "Symbiont" called Dax for Augmentation Lab, a competitive, live-in research residency exploring human augmentation, AI ethics, and transdisciplinary prototyping while engaging in rigorous philosophical and ethical inquiry.
+In brief, as defined in the alignment thesis I wrote with Vie McCoy earlier in the summer at [future.forum](future.forum), a symbiont is a companion to a human, group, entity, or idea that is alligned -- whether through incentive structures or its own volition -- to the well being of that which it represents.

+The prompt and metrics pertain specifically to Dax, but the symbiont framework is open-source and available on [GitHub](https://github.com/c4554ndr4/Discord_Symbiont).
+The framework is modeled after the Cyborgism Act 1 [project](https://manifund.org/projects/act-i-exploring-emergent-behavior-from-multi-ai-multi-human-interaction).
+I've implemented a budget-aware routing layer; integrations for web search and image generation; commands to reason, query memory, retrieve user interaction history, and define a constitution separate from the system prompt; and a memory layer storing interaction summaries and embeddings for recall.

-Dax is the Augmentation Lab symbiont: a strategic presence designed to make the lab stronger by improving social momentum, project completion, and member satisfaction.
-This repo is the public home for the bot, its operating principles, and how to run a local instance.
+As the Augmentation Lab symbiont, Dax is a strategic presence designed to make the lab stronger by improving social momentum, project completion, and member satisfaction.
+You'll find the system prompt below!

 <div class="terminal-hero">
   <img src="assets/dax-hero.png" alt="Dax: Age of the Symbiont" />
-  <div class="caption">Dax: Age of the Symbiont <span class="terminal-accent">by Vie McCoy and Cassandra Melax</span></div>
 </div>

 ## Why this exists